Dimensional crossover of bound complexes in a two-species Bose-Hubbard lattice: Correlations and dynamics: Equilibrium phases and correlations

 \subsubsection{Hopping anisotropy ($J_y$ tuning)}

-To further elucidate the impact of connectivity and dimensionality on the phase diagrams, we examine a $8 \times 5$ lattice with tunable interchain hopping $J_y$, as shown in Figs.~\ref{pdiag_anisotropy}(a1)–(a4).
+To further elucidate the impact of connectivity and dimensionality on the phase diagrams, we examine an $8 \times 5$ lattice with tunable interchain hopping $J_y$, as shown in Figs.~\ref{pdiag_anisotropy}(a1)–\ref{pdiag_anisotropy}(a4).
 In the decoupled limit ($J_y = 0$), the system reduces to an array of independent 1D chains, and the phase diagram closely resembles the strictly 1D case [compare Figs.~\ref{pdiag_anisotropy}(a1) and \ref{pdiag2d}(a1)].
-However, the underlying ground-state manifold is highly degenerate, and therefore, non-trivial; see, for example, the Fig.~\ref{pdiag_anisotropy}(b), where we show energies of the low-lying eigenstates (indexed by label $\alpha$) as a function of $J_y$ for $U_{AB}/U = -0.6$ and $U/J_x = 10$.
-Due to the strong sensitivity of the entanglement entropy to different linear combinations of states within the degenerate ground-state manifold, we do not show the (typical green curve) boundary between the weakly- and strongly-correlated phases.
+However, the underlying ground-state manifold is highly degenerate, and therefore, nontrivial; see, for example, Fig.~\ref{pdiag_anisotropy}(b), where we show energies of the low-lying eigenstates (indexed by label $\alpha$) as a function of $J_y$ for $U_{AB}/U = -0.6$ and $U/J_x = 10$.
+Due to the strong sensitivity of the entanglement entropy to different linear combinations of states within the degenerate ground-state manifold, we do not show the (typical green curve) boundary between the weakly and strongly correlated phases.

 In the 1D tetramer regime, as previously discussed [see Fig.~\ref{pdiag1d}(f1)], the constituent dimers preferentially occupy nearest-neighbor sites within a single chain to maximize four-body binding.
 For an array of $L_y = 5$ decoupled chains ($J_y =0$), the tetramer ground state leads to a five-fold degenerate ground state, where a localized tetramer can form in any one of the five independent chains.
-Conversely, in the dimer regime of single 1D lattice, the dimers maximize their spatial separation to minimize kinetic constraints.
-Therefore, when considering $L_y =5$ chains in the $J_y = 0$ limit, two dimers can occupy any two distinct chains, resulting in a ten-fold degenerate ground-state manifold of $\binom{5}{2}$ configurations.
-Meanwhile, we have found that the first excited manifold is five-fold degenerate, consisting of states where both dimers are constrained to the same row, recovering the 1D-like configuration (not shown).
+Conversely, in the dimer regime of a single 1D lattice, the dimers maximize their spatial separation to minimize kinetic constraints.
+Therefore, when considering $L_y =5$ chains in the $J_y = 0$ limit, two dimers can occupy any two distinct chains, resulting in a tenfold degenerate ground-state manifold of $\binom{5}{2}$ configurations.
+Meanwhile, we have found that the first excited manifold is fivefold degenerate, consisting of states where both dimers are constrained to the same row, recovering the 1D-like configuration (not shown).